Martinique escapes brunt of Hurricane Maria, Guadeloupe takes lashing

 Video footage released by the Guadeloupe prefecture showed tree-bending winds whipping through deserted streets and shaking lamp posts when the storm first hit.
 It urged residents to stay indoors and take shelter in their most secure room.

-Guadeloupe prefect Eric Maire said up to 400 milimetres of rain were forecast in some parts of the island.
-A storm suge could also flood low-lying coastal areas.
+Guadeloupe prefect Eric Maire said up to 400 millimeters of rain were forecast in some parts of the island.
+A storm surge could also flood low-lying coastal areas.

 “We’ve already got some early information of flooding, flooded houses and submerged roads,” Maire said in a video recording posted on the prefecture’s Twitter handle.